raspberrypilearning/mood-indicator/en/step_4.md

 line_numbers: false
 ---

-while True: # loop to call a function based on the dial position
+while True: # Loop to call a function based on the dial position
     mood = dial.percent
     print(mood)
     if mood < 20: